OnSiteFinancial/vegascoin-wallet/README.md

-Welcome to _Vegas Wallet_, a standalone Vegas payment app for your Android device!
+Welcome to _Vegascoin Wallet_, a standalone Vegascoin payment app for your Android device!

 This project contains several sub-projects: